blocknetdx/blockchain-configuration-files/autobuild/workflow.md

 **Audience:**
 Not applicable to 3rd party developers who are simply looking to list a coin.

-* These steps are based closely on https://docs.blocknet.co/service-nodes/setup/#prepare-to-deploy-service-node.
-* Clone the https://github.com/blocknetdx/exrproxy-env repo to your local machine.
-You need to create a deploy script for the servicenode which will oversee your test trades, and a deploy script for the two trading nodes.
-* cd exrproxy-env/autobuild
-* cp examples/alldaemons.yaml custom.yaml
+* Follow the Automated Docker-Based EXR Service Node Setup guide to deploy one testnet Service Node and two testnet Trading Nodes on three different machines.
-* Edit custom.yaml to create a (testnet) servicenode which includes the coin to be tested and any counter-party coin you want to use.
+* Configure each of these three nodes to support the coin to be tested and any counter-party coin you want to use to trade against the coin to be tested.
-* Run app.py specifying the path for your branch pushed at step 8 above, eg:
+* When you arrive at the step where ./app.py is called, be sure to pass it the (raw form) path to the branch you pushed to your Github Repo in step 8 above, like this:
 ```
-python3 app.py --branchpath https://raw.githubusercontent.com/walkjivefly/blockchain-configuration-files/bump-thing-v4.2.2
+./app.py --custom_manifest 'https://raw.githubusercontent.com/walkjivefly/blockchain-configuration-files/bump-thing-v4.2.2'
 ```
-* Copy the newly created dockercompose-custom.yaml to your servicenode machine.
-* Edit custom.yaml to create a (testnet) trading node.
-* Run app.py again, as above, to create the dockercompose-custom.yaml to be used on the trading machines.
-* Copy the trading dockercompose-custom.yaml to the trading machines.

 ## Testing (CLI)
 **Audience:**
 Not directly applicable to 3rd party developers, although they could choose to follow a similar process if they don't want to jump through the hoops required (at this time) to test with BlockDX.

-* Bring up the Docker containers on all 3 machines and let them sync if necessary.
+* Bring up the Docker containers on all three machines mentioned in the previous section and let them sync if necessary.
 * Fund, encrypt and unlock the wallets as required.
 * Restart the servicenode as a servicenode.
 * On one trading machine attempt an XBridge trade between your new coin and any counter-party using dxmakeorder.